BOberst/PowerPath-V1-Code-/README.md

 main v2

 incorporated an external interrupt service routine connected to the coulomb counter.
 Needs to add in I2C communication for Amperage here

+main v3

+this has the pseudocode set in for a balancing algorithm